 The XNA Framework Content Pipeline is designed to:

-- Enable game artists to use the digital content creation (DCC) tools of their choice.
+- Let game artists use the digital content creation (DCC) tools of their choice.

 - Provide a mechanism to decouple digital content's dependency on a particular game engine.

 - Provide a simple, expandable content build system that meets the needs of both artists and developers.